Elao/ElaoJsonHttpFormBundle/README.md

 Symfony forms will be able to handle both JSON POST/PUT/PATCH/DELETE requests and standard GET/POST requests (as they are by default).

-The `JsonHttpFoundationRequestHandler` handle the request: If the request content-type is JSON, it decodes the JSON request content as an array and submit the form with this data.
+The `JsonHttpFoundationRequestHandler` handles the request: If the request content-type is JSON, it decodes the JSON request content as an array and submits the form with its data.

 Otherwise, it lets the default behaviour operate: the `HttpFoundationRequestHandler` will handle the request.
 So all your non-json form request will be treated just the way they've always been.